24311a04eg-lgtm/k8s-learning/01-CONCEPTS-AND-ARCHITECTURE.md

 ## Core Concept: Desired State

-You declare: "I want 3 replicas of scheduler-svc running always."
+You declare: "I want 3 replicas of my app running always."

 Kubernetes watches and enforces it:
 - If 1 pod dies → restart it